Why is walking under a ladder supposed to be unlucky?

 Nomadsoul1/Thinkstock

 If you're superstitious, walking through the streets can feel like navigating a field of bad luck landmines.
 Don't let a black cat cross your path.
 Step on a crack, break your mother's back.
 And never walk under a ladder!
-With constant construction going on in many big cities today, the ladder one is a biggie.
-Why is walking under a ladder so unlucky for the unfortunate souls who find themselves accidentally underneath one, and is there any way to undo the curse?

 Advertisement

 Of course, many other theories exist about the unluckiness of walking under a ladder.
 One explanation regarding ladders and bad luck has its roots in religion.
-Many Christians believe in the Holy Trinity -- the Father, the Son, and the Holy Ghost.
+Many Christians believe in the Holy Trinity — the Father, the Son, and the Holy Spirit.
 This belief made the number three sacred in early times, and along with it, the triangle.
-A ladder leaning up against a wall forms the shape of a triangle, and walking through it would be seen as "breaking" the Trinity, a crime seen as blasphemous as well as potentially attracting the devil [source: Pappas].
+A ladder leaning up against a wall forms the shape of a triangle, and walking through it would be seen as "breaking" the Holy Trinity, a crime seen as blasphemous as well as potentially attracting the devil [source: Pappas].

 Others believe that a ladder against a wall resembles a gallows.
 Ladders used to be propped up to allow the person being hanged to climb high enough to get to the rope.
 Definitely not very lucky.
 Yet a third theory involves the Egyptian belief that if you walk under a ladder, you might accidentally see a god climbing up or down [source: Webster].

 • Make a wish while you're walking under the ladder.
+Such an act might subdue the evil spirits.

 • Walk backwards through the ladder again.
+Your awareness just might settle the Holy Ghost.

 • Put your thumb between your index and middle fingers as you walk under the ladder.
 (Warning: this is called the "fig sign" and, depending where you are in the world, can be seen as a mildly obscene gesture!)